Eleanor1702/mPat/README.md

     - **[optional]** If Expo CLI is not available and you are asked to install it globally, then please write: `Y`

+    - If the app refused to be hosted and expo encountered some issues, try typing this command:
+        ```
+      expo r -
+      ```

     - A browser window should open as well as a QR code should be visible in the **cmd**.

 - Open the app on your mobile device: